 You’ve probably heard the terms “hard drug” and “soft drug” used to describe certain legal and illegal substances.
-These words are typically used to distinguish between drugs that are socially acceptable (soft) versus those that are not (hard).
+These words are typically used to distinguish between socially acceptable drugs (soft) versus those that are not (hard).
 Oftentimes these terms also attempt to label drugs that carry a high potential for addiction (hard) versus those that do not (soft).
 However, as we will explain, this binary is not so easily defined.
-Below, you will gain a more distinctive understanding of hard vs soft drugs.
+Below, in Avenues Recovery's comprehensive guide, you will gain a more distinctive understanding of hard vs soft drugs.

 What is a Hard Drug?